ArifEbrahim/bank_tech_test/README.md

 currentAccount.withdraw(500)
 ```

-The account will print a statement with the .statement method.
+The account will print a statement with the .printStatement() method.

 #### To run the tests